ldemirova/axway-open-docs/content/en/docs/central/amplify_relnotes/20210228_ampc_relnotes.md

 The Amplify Central CLI is a package for managing Amplify Central resources with a DevOps approach to API Management.

-Amplify Central CLI version 0.7.0 is now available on NPM (<https://www.npmjs.com/package/@axway/amplify-central-cli/v/0.7.0>)
+Amplify Central CLI version 0.11.0 is now available on NPM (<https://www.npmjs.com/package/@axway/amplify-central-cli/v/0.11.0>)

 The CLI extension is compatible **only** with the Amplify CLI **version 1.4** (<https://www.npmjs.com/package/@axway/amplify-cli/v/1.4.0>)

 **This is not yet compatible with the Axway CLI**.

 The Amplify Central CLI includes the following enhancements:

+* Download the Azure agents from public artifactory.

 ### Amplify Central WebUI